The iris in our eyes

 What is the iris?

 The iris is the colored part of the eye that surrounds the pupil.
-The iris plays an important role in regulating light entering the eye and also determines eye color.
+The iris plays an important role in regulating the incidence of light in the eye and also determines the eye color.

 Eye color and the iris

-De kleur van de iris, en dus de oogkleur, wordt bepaald door de hoeveelheid en het type pigment genaamd melanine.
-Melanin is the same pigment responsible for the color of the skin and hair.
+The color of the iris, and therefore the eye color, is determined by the amount and type of pigment called melanin.
+Melanin is the same pigment that is also responsible for the color of the skin and hair.
 The main factors that influence eye color are:

 1. Genetics

 Eye color is largely determined by genetic factors.
-Specifieke genen reguleren de productie en distributie van melanine in de iris.
+Specific genes regulate the production and distribution of melanin in the iris.

 2. Melanin concentration

-• Brown eyes: These contain a high concentration of melanin, which causes them to absorb most light waves and appear dark.
+Brown eyes: These contain a high concentration of melanin, which makes them absorb most light waves and appear dark.
 Brown is the most common eye color.
 This

 This is because brown is genetically the dominant eye color.

-• Blue eyes: These contain less melanin and the structure of the iris scatters light, making it appear blue.
+Blue eyes: These contain less melanin and the structure of the iris scatters the light, making it appear blue.

-• Green eyes: These have a medium amount of melanin, and the way light is scattered by the iris structure creates a green color.
+Green eyes: These have an average amount of melanin, and the way light is scattered by the iris structure gives them a green color.

 3. Light scattering

 The phenomenon of light being scattered by the fibers in the iris also contributes to the perceived eye color.
-This is especially significant with blue and green
+This is especially significant for blue and green

 eyes.